yabyer1/C---Projects/README.md

 # C++ Projects + Extra Side Coding
-The projects featured are all projects I worked on during the first half of my Freshman year
+The projects featured are all projects I worked on

 # The 4 Main Projects Include: